Williams beats Wozniacki for 18th grand slam title

 | NEW YORK

-NEW YORK World number one Serena Williams swept past good friend Caroline Wozniacki 6-3 6-3 in the U.S. Open final on Sunday to move up in the record books with her 18th grand slam title.
+NEW YORK World number one Serena Williams swept past good friend Caroline Wozniacki of Denmark 6-3 6-3 in the U.S. Open final on Sunday to move into the record books with her 18th grand slam title.

-It was the third straight and sixth overall U.S. Open crown for the 32-year-old American, her 18 career slams putting her alongside Chris Evert and Martina Navratilova for fourth place on the all-time list.
+The third straight and sixth overall U.S. Open crown for the 32-year-old American, her 18 career slams put her into a tie with Chris Evert and Martina Navratilova for fourth place on the all-time list.

+"It was a pleasure for me to win my first grand slam here and then this is number 18.
+I am really emotional," Williams told the packed Arthur Ashe Stadium, her voice cracking as she tried to maintain composure.
+"I couldn't ask to do it at a better place."

-Back in a grand slam final for the first time in five years, it was another frustrating end to a promising fortnight for the 10th seed as she once again left Flushing Meadows empty-handed, a major championship just beyond her grasp.
+For the 10th seeded Wozniacki, back in a grand slam final for the first time in five years, it was another frustrating end to a promising fortnight as she once again left Flushing Meadows empty handed, a major title still beyond her grasp.

-The title came with a massive pay-day for Williams, who pocketed the $3 million winner's purse along with a $1 million bonus for winning the U.S. Open Series of hard court tournaments that form the buildup to the year's last grand slam.
+The title came with a massive payday for Williams, who pocketed the $3 million winner's purse along a $1 million bonus for winning the U.S. Series.

-As Williams received her cheques she was joined on court by Navratilova and Evert, who presented her with an 18-carat gold Tiffany bracelet as the newest member of their grand slam club.
+As Williams was receiving her cheques she was joined on court by Navratilova and Evert, who presented her with an 18 carat gold Tiffany bracelet as the newest member of their grand slam club.

 Margaret Court tops the list with 24 followed by Steffi Graf (22) and Helen Wills Moody (19).